shleen/aides-memoire/3.2/CP.md

 - Interim Report (individual) is due on Week 8.
 - Final Showcase - Assume that both markers don't know anything about the project.
 - Final Report (both group & individual) is due on Week 18.
 (30% of the final report is a group section)
-- Internal conflict - Communication Is Key !
+- Beware of internal conflict; it can seriously derail a project - Communication Is Key !

 - Send Dr Oon details of Tetrix.